Ending aid dependency in Malawi

-There is no formal, official economic development apparatus at the local level in Malawi.
-Growth programmes are often tied to internationally-agreed targets and delivered by international NGOs (non-governmental organisations), over the heads of people on the ground – literally, the subsistence farmers of places such as Malenga Mzoma.
+The Malawi Government has agricultural development apparatus, operated through District Councils, but unreliable funding hampers progress.
+Programmes are often tied to global targets and delivered by international NGOs (non-governmental organisations), over the heads of people on the ground – literally, the subsistence farmers of places such as Malenga Mzoma.

 Three meals a day is a rarity in Malenga Mzoma; most people survive on two, but one in eight get only one daily meal.